frankhecker/gettingdatacoursera/CodeBook.md

 Creating the Tidy Data Set
 --------------------------

-The analysis script produces a "narrow" tidy set, with each row corresponding to a given combination of subject, activity, and variable.
+The analysis script produces a "narrow" (or "long") tidy data set, with each row corresponding to a given combination of subject, activity, and variable.
 For example, there is one row containing the mean value of all observations in the original data set for the variable "tBodyAcc-std()-X" (standard deviation of body linear acceleration in the direction of the X axis) for subject 3 while walking.

 This final data set is produced by first melting the data set produced by step 4 of the analysis (i.e., containing only the mean and standard